 Just like when a human being is a toddler, its growth and learning is accelerating exponentially, and this is right about where we are in the life of a cannabis plant.
 This time is all about growing and getting taller and stronger so that it can be ready to flower later on.
 The plant will take its shape during this stage, too.

-During this stage, the marijuana plant produces so much more foliage than in other stages because it is capable of absorbing much more CO2 from the air.
+During this stage, the cannabis plant produces so much more foliage than in other stages because it is capable of absorbing much more CO2 from the air.
 During this stage, growers are always alarmed by the rate that their cannabis plants can grow in just one day.
 It’s almost like hearing every parent say, “They are growing up so fast!”.

 The vegetative stage is all about consumption and collecting all the ingredients your plant is going to turn into flowers later.
 For this reason, light exposure is the main key.
 If you’re growing indoors, you can vegetate for as long as you like and let your plant grow as tall as you like.
 If you’re growing outdoors, you will be limited to the rules of nature.